The Homotopy Braces Formality Morphism: Our conventions about (colored) operads

-\begin{defi} We say that a three colored operad $\op P$, non-symmetric in color 2, is of \emph{Extended Swiss Cheese type} if: \begin{enumerate} \item All operation with output in color 1 have all its inputs in color 1, i.e., $\op P^1(\cdot, m, n)=0$ if $mn>0$. \item All operations with output in color 2 have all its inputs in colors $1$ and $2$, i.e., $\op P^2(\cdot, \cdot, n)=0$ if $n>0$. \item The operations with output in color three have at most one input in color 3.
-Furthermore those with exactly one input have no inputs of color $2$. in other words $\op P^3(\cdot, m, n)=0$ for $n>1$ and $\op P^3(\cdot, m, 1)=0$ for $m>0$. \item There are actions of the cyclic groups of order $n$ on the spaces $\op P^3(\cdot, m, 0)$, which are compatible with the operadic compositions.\footnote{This means that the operadic compositions are equivariant in the same sense as the operadic compositions in a (symmetric) operad are $S_n\supset C_n$ equivariant.} \end{enumerate} \end{defi}
+\begin{defi} We say that a three colored operad $\op P$, symmetric in color 2, is of \emph{Extended Swiss Cheese type} if: \begin{enumerate} \item All operation with output in color 1 have all its inputs in color 1, i.e., $\op P^1(\cdot, m, n)=0$ if $m+n>0$. \item All operations with output in color 2 have all its inputs in colors $1$ and $2$, i.e., $\op P^2(\cdot, \cdot, n)=0$ if $n>0$. \item The operations with output in color 3 have at most one input in color 3.
+Furthermore those with exactly one input have no inputs of color $2$.
+In other words $\op P^3(\cdot, m, n)=0$ for $n>1$ and $\op P^3(\cdot, m, 1)=0$ for $m>0$. \item There are actions of the cyclic groups of order $m$ on the spaces $\op P^3(\cdot, m, 0)$, which are compatible with the operadic compositions.\footnote{This means that the operadic compositions are equivariant in the same sense as the operadic compositions in a (symmetric) operad are $S_m$ equivariant.
+In other words, one requires only those equivariance relations of a symmetric operad that involve the elements of the cyclic subgroup of $S_m$.} \end{enumerate} \end{defi}

-Note that in particular $\op P^1$ is an operad and $\op P^2(\cdot,0,1)$ is a $\op P^1$ moperad.
+Note that in particular $\op P^1$ is an operad and $\op P^3(\cdot,0,1)$ is a $\op P^1$-moperad.
 Furthermore the operations of output colors 1 and 2 together form an operad of Swiss Cheese type.

 Below we will frequently encounter colored operads of Swiss Cheese or Extended Swiss Cheese type.
 Note also that the definitions are meaningful for operads in any symmetric monoidal category.